Divin Mubama

-Divin Saku Mubama (born 25 October 2004) is an English professional footballer who plays as a forward for club Stoke City, on loan from club Manchester City.
+Divin Saku Mubama (born 25 October 2004) is an English professional footballer who plays as a forward for club Southampton, on loan from club Manchester City.

 Club career

 West Ham United

 Mubama was born in Newham, London and attended St Bonaventure's.
 Mubama joined the West Ham United Academy at the age of eight.
 On 28 October 2021, Mubama signed his first professional contract with the club.
 On 3 November 2022, Mubama made his debut for West Ham in a UEFA Europa Conference League tie against Romanian club FCSB.
 West Ham won the game 3–0 with Mubama's header diverted into his own goal by FCSB's Joyskim Dawa for West Ham's second goal.

 On 16 March 2023, he scored his first senior competitive goal in the UEFA Europa Conference League in a 4–0 win against AEK Larnaca, after coming on as a substitute.
 Mubama was a member of the team which won the 2023 FA Youth Cup, defeating Arsenal 5–1 at the Emirates Stadium in April 2023.
 Having scored a hat-trick in the previous round against Southampton, Mubama finished top-scorer in the competition.

 On 30 June 2024, West Ham announced that Mubama would leave the club at the end of his contract finishing that day.